-On a tight budget?
-Under the impression that being a vegan breaks the bank?
+Are you on a tight budget?
+Or under the impression that being a vegan breaks the bank?
 Struggling to eat healthy with a small amount of money?
-Find it difficult to create affordable vegan meals with basic ingredients?
-Follow some of my top tips for ways to save money, eat healthy and thrive as a vegan!
+Finding it difficult to create affordable vegan meals with basic ingredients?
+Well follow some of these tips for ways to save money, eat healthy and thrive as a vegan!

-- Never buy canned soup – Get a few ingredients, make it yourself and keep a few portions in the fridge for another day.
+- Forget the canned soup – Get a few ingredients, make it yourself and keep a few portions in the fridge for another day.
 Most soups you can make cheap & basic ingredients instead of paying £1 for a tin of soup from the supermarket.
 Some affordable soups to make are tomato & basil, carrot & coriander, broccoli & coconut milk & cauliflower & garlic.

 - Create simple recipes – Struggling for inspiration?
 Try some of these easy vegan recipes on a budget.